stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 implementation of `(==)` and figure out on its own, what the `True` result means, but this is not how these things work in general, because most of the time the number of computational paths to check would be far too large.
+As a consequence, Idris is able to evaluate functions during unification, but it will not trace back information about function arguments from a function's result for us.
+We can do so manually, however, as we will see later.

 ### A Type for equal Schemata

-The problem described above is similar to what we saw when we talked about the benefit of singleton types: The types are not precise enough.
-What we are going to do now, is something we'll repeat time again for different use cases: We encode a contract between values in an indexed data type:
+The problem described above is similar to what we saw when we talked about the benefit of [singleton types](DPair.md#erased-existentials):
+The types are not precise enough.
+What we are going to do now, is something we'll repeat time again for different use cases:
+We encode a contract between values in an indexed data type:

 ```idris
 data SameSchema : (s1 : Schema) -> (s2 : Schema) -> Type where